sarahciston/codingcare/posts/guide.md

 Too often I don't get started because I don't know where to start, and also because I am afraid to "mess up" what already exists.
 That's what backups and save-as and sketches are for.
 You can't (irrevocably) break anything, in all likelihood.
 And in the process of tinkering (which is just breaking with flair) you learn a lot![^tinker] So try to push through the fear of breaking something, or doing something "wrong," to make space for doing something "weird" aka interesting.
 So, knowing that you can't really break it, get cracking!

 [^tinker]: To tinker is also to mend, to patch up, repair, or improve in a makeshift way [OED].
 The word derives in part from the tasks of metalworkers (per Miller Puckette & OED).
+{:.sidenote}

 I learned to use scrappy artistic strategies from my first computational arts teacher, [Brett Stalbaum](https://visarts.ucsd.edu/people/faculty/brett-stalbaum.html).
 I was a poet who wanted to make weird books, and he told me simply, "Pick something small you want to try to make, and use that to begin learning Python."
 Reader—I was *terrified*.
 I had been making tiny GIF poems and had tried and failed repeatedly to teach myself some HTML, CSS, and Javascript.
 But none of it would stick.
 Still, I trusted Brett, so I found a little example code for a simple chatbot and used it to make what would become "ladymouth" — a bot that tries to explain feminism to misogynists online.
 Along the way, I learned enough about Python and SQLite and Raspberry Pi and toxic Reddit forums to make it run, even though I started with zero vocabulary and knowledge about relational databases or APIs or anything else.
 Through Brett's positive encouragement, and by finding the right tools for the job (Python was the language that made sense to me when other languages didn't), I slowly overcame my belief that I wasn't a coder, that I couldn't understand the tools I wanted to use, and that I didn't belong in the spaces that interested me (or that I didn't even know about).
 Being among others who were experimenting in these same ways taught me it was okay not to have all the pieces in place right away. [xxxmaybemove]